-If you’ve ever made homemade pizza, you’ve likely dealt with some unwanted mishaps.
+If you’ve ever made homemade pizza crust before, you’ve likely dealt with some unwanted mishaps.
 One of the most common of these mishaps is a soggy crust, especially in the middle.
 But what causes it?

 Your pizza crust is soggy because there’s too much moisture trapped in the crust.
 There are several reasons why moisture gets trapped like this including: not cooking the pizza long enough, stretching the dough too thin, and using too many toppings.
 Very often, a soggy pizza crust is the result of making more than one of these mistakes at a time.

 But these aren’t the only reasons why pizza crust becomes soggy.
 Let’s go over the top 12 reasons, ranked from first to last, of why your pizza crust isn’t coming out the way you want it to.

 If you’re making pizza at home, you need the right tools to get the best results.
 Check out this list of my favorite flours, toppings, and pizza making tools to help you get started.

 Save up to 30% off pizza ovens and up to 50% off accessories until Nov 28th.

 This one sounds obvious but it’s not always easy to spot when you’re the one making the pizza.
 Pizza crust needs to be baked long enough for the crust to eliminate excess moisture and form that crispy outer layer we all like so much to avoid sogginess.